BrainiacWizards/digitalisim/README.md

 4. open a Pull Request.
 5. Code Owners will review your request and merge it if it is approved.

-All changes should be committed to the on seperate branch.
+All changes should be committed to the on separate branch.

 ## Installation